documentcloud/documentcloud/app/views/help/tour.markdown

 Search for [gulf oil spill][].

-This will search all documents made public by any DocumentCloud user for documents with "gulf," "oil" and "spill" in the text or title.
+This will search all documents made public by any sourceAFRICA user for documents with "gulf," "oil" and "spill" in the text or title.
 You can [refine your search by special criteria][], as well.
 Your results should include a number of documents relating to the British Petroleum oil spill in the Gulf of Mexico.
 Drag one or two of these documents into your "Demo Documents" project.

 Click on "Demo Documents" to open your project.
 You should see your documents listed there.